tonyx/Sharpino/README.md

 ## Useful info:
 Examples 4 and 5 are using the SAFE stack.
 To run the tests use the common SAFE way (``dotnet run`` and ``dotnet run -- RunTests`` from their root dir )

+## help wanted:
+- Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples)

 ## News: